PM Modi's Twitter account "very briefly compromised", then secured: PMO - ExBulletin

 “PM’s Twitter handle @narendramodi was very briefly compromised.
 The matter was forwarded to Twitter and the account was immediately secured.
 During the brief period the account was compromised, any tweet shared should be ignored,” he said. he declared.

-The tweet, after Modi’s personal handle was hacked in the early hours, also claimed that India had officially bought 500 BTC and was distributing them to its residents and sharing a link, asking people to hurry up.
+The tweet, after Mr. Modi’s pseudonym was hacked, also claimed that India had officially bought 500 BTC and was distributing them to its residents and sharing a link, asking people to hurry up.

 The future has come today, he said.